AnthonyCxx/Notes-and-Writeups/VIM/Vim-Combos.md

 # A Guide to Vim Command Combinations
 Please, please do not memorize these.
-Just use them to better understand Vim so you can create your own combos.
+Just use them to learn Vim's grammar so you can create your own combos.

 ## Navigation
 | Combo | Action |